kestra-io/docs/content/docs/11.migration-guide/runner.md

 ### Why the Change?

 The `runner` property was limited to a few predefined options, and extending it required modifications to the core script plugin.
-By moving to `taskRunner`, each environment type is a plugin, which simplifies maintenance and customization.
+By transitioning to the `taskRunner`, each environment type is a plugin, which simplifies maintenance and customization.
 You can create your own Task Runner plugins and if you'd like, you can contribute them to kestra.

 We envision task runners as a pluggable system allowing you to **orchestrate any code anywhere** without having to worry about the underlying infrastructure.